 Aubree, who lives in Windsor, Pa., started attending Camp Mighty Tykes at age 4 and now goes to Camp Journey.
 Both camps, held at Leg Up Farm in Mt.
 Wolf, are aimed at promoting independence, socialization, recreational skills and confidence in children with physical or mental developmental delays.

 “Camp is a rite of passage that every child should get to experience,” Sunday said.
 “Children’s Miracle Network really focuses on providing experiences that enhance care these children wouldn’t otherwise receive on a day-to-day basis.
 We can reach a whole host of kids over a three-month period.”

-Children come in wheelchairs, with breathing or feeding tubes, with physical and emotional needs, but they all just want to have fun, said Paula Cameron, pediatric clinical care manager at Penn State Children’s Hospital.
+Children come in wheelchairs, with breathing or feeding tubes, with physical and emotional needs, but they all just want to have fun, said Paula Cameron, pediatric clinical care manager at Penn State Health Children’s Hospital.

 “It really helps them realize from a young age that, yes, they may be different from other children, but they can still do some of the same things,” Cameron said.
 “I think they welcome the reprieve from a life that’s often full of medications, painful procedures and doctor appointments.”